dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/Git/Windows.md

 In HBuilderX, you have to install the Git plug-in before you can use Git.

-The Git plug-in calls the `external Git command line tool`, So need to install`TortoiseGit`。
+The Git plug-in calls the `external Git command line tool`, you need to install`TortoiseGit`。

 [TortoiseGit DownLoad](https://tortoisegit.org/download/)